litvinanna/intro_to_prog/command_line/Jupyter_on_cluster.md

 Open the terminal/command line on your computer (not cluster!) and run the following command:

-`ssh -L localhost:[port for your browser]:localhost:[port you requested on cluster] username@10.30.194.138`
+`ssh -L localhost:[port for your browser]:localhost:[port on cluster] username@10.30.194.138`

 `-L` stands for local.
 If you don't have any opened session of Jupyter, you may use port 8888 for convenience.
 If it is occupied, use any other YYYY.
+To check if the port on your local machine is free,  run `localhost:YYYY` in browser.
+If it says "This site can’t be reached", the port is free.

 Example: